PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-06-20 06:52:10
+Last updated: 2024-06-20 06:52:45
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy